micahpaul/micahpaul.github.io/equip/assignments.md

 For **Creative** Assignments, please take **at least** 30 minutes of **focused** time with no electronics, music, or distractions.
 Really focus on them.
 These aren't about volume so much as effort and quality.
 Work hard on them to strengthen your writing!

-All readings can be accessed online using the links below, or you can get them in a single PDF file here (Coming soon!).
+All readings can be accessed online using the links below, or you can get them in a [single PDF file here](2019-2020/equip_spring_2020.pdf).

 | Date | Topic / Theme | Reading Assignments / Writing Prompts |
 | ---  | ---   | ---                                   |